 - Offline areas are kept for 30 days and then expire automatically

-8) Traveling to another country isn’t necessarily the time to for you to go “off the grid”.
+8) Traveling to another country isn’t necessarily the time for you to go “off the grid”

 How will you discover your favorite local dish if you never get a chance to taste it?
 It may seem like common knowledge, but don’t forget to use your intuition when it comes to travel and food.
 If a restaurant is crowded with people and it smells good inside, you’ve likely hit a gastronomic jackpot.
 Don’t know how to read the menu?
 It’s all good (and perhaps even better that way).
 Just look around, spot something that piques your interest, and order what they’re having.
 The very worst thing that might happen is that you don’t enjoy the dish and will have to order another one.
 Not a lot to lose and much to gain by unearthing a tasty treasure.